 Phylostratigraphy

 By reconstructing HOGs, FastOMA also models the evolutionary histories of gene families: at which taxonomic level they are gained, lost, and duplicated.
 The results of this are contained in the phylostratigraphy files.
+See a phylostratrigraphy example in Train et al. Fig.1B.

 9. How many genes are duplicated at the level of Saccharomyceta?